 Cinzano recently introduced fruit-flavored vermouth products in select European markets.

-Web site: http://www.cinzano.com (The Cinzano brand is currently owned by Davide Campari-Milano S.p.A.)
+Web site: //www.cinzano.com (The Cinzano brand is currently owned by Davide Campari-Milano S.p.A.)

 (KOE-kee)